laboratoire-d2o/DouchebagFactory/PrivacyPolicy.md

 Data collected by the application
 ---------------------------------------
 I hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.
 All data (application configuration, exercise information) created by you (the user) is stored locally in your device only, and can be simply erased by clearing the app's data or uninstalling it.
-No analytics software is present in the app.
+Google Analytics/Crashlytics is used to gather errors information and application usage information such as but not limited to (time spent on screen, users geographical location, users language, ...)

 Explanation of permissions requested in the app
 ---------------------------------------